-The family is widely distributed, with species known from the Mediterranean Sea (introduced species M. columna from the Red Sea), the eastern and and western Atlantic, and the eastern Pacific.
+The family is widely distributed, with species known from the Mediterranean Sea (introduced species M. columna from the Red Sea), east and west Atlantic, and the eastern Pacific.
 The Indo-West Pacific appears to have the greatest diversity, with species known from Australia, Thailand, Japan and Philippines.

 Warén, A. 2013.
 Murchisonellidae: who they are, where are they and what are they doing?
-(Gastropoda, lowermost Heterobranchia).
+(Gastropoda, lowermost Heterobranchis).
 Vita Malacologica 11:1-14.

 Three well-documented species from NSW are detailed here, but knowledge of the family continues to develop, and it is likely that more species will be described.

 The following species of Koloonella are listed by the Australian Faunal Directory as occurring in NSW, but are not treated in detail here:

 Koloonella harrisoni (Tate & May, 1900) There are only 2 NSW specimens sorted as this species in the Australian Museum collection.
 It is doubtful that they are the same species, and neither match the genus Koloonella.

 Koloonella micra (Petterd, 1884) This species was first described from Tasmania.
 There is only one NSW specimen sorted as this species in the Australian Museum collection.
 Its identification is doubtful.

 Koloonella minutissima (Laseron, 1951) This is known only from the holotype.
 It is probably a juvenile of K. moniliformis.